2985578957/flex_extract/Documentation/html/_sources/dev_guide.rst.txt

 .. note::

-  This section still needs to be done.
+  This section still needs to be written.

-.. repository (how /who manages the code, where to get)
+.. repository (how / who manages the code, where to get)

 .. toctree::